Climate Regulation: United States

 Oil and Gas Sector

-In 2012, EPA promulgated New Source Performance Standards for the Crude Oil and Natural Gas Production source category that regulate volatile organic compound emissions from gas wells, centrifugal compressors, reciprocating compressors, pneumatic controllers, storage vessels and leaking components at natural gas processing plants, and sulfur dioxide emissions from natural gas processing plants.
-EPA revised these standards in 2013, 2014, and early 2015.
+In 2012, EPA promulgated NSPSs for the Crude Oil and Natural Gas Production source category that regulate volatile organic compound emissions from gas wells, centrifugal compressors, reciprocating compressors, pneumatic controllers, storage vessels and leaking components at natural gas processing plants, and sulfur dioxide emissions from natural gas processing plants.
+EPA revised these standards in 2013, 2014 and early 2015.
 EPA also enacted revisions to the National Emission Standards for Hazardous Air Pollutants for Oil and Natural Gas Production Facilities.
-While not directly regulating GHGs, EPA predicted that these regulations would result in significant climate co-benefits due to anticipated methane reductions.
+While not directly regulating GHGs, EPA predicted that these regulations would result in significant climate co-benefits owing to anticipated methane reductions.

 In the spring of 2014, President Obama released a Strategy to Reduce Methane Emissions that identified key sources of methane emissions (landfills, coal mines, agriculture, and the oil and gas sector) and set forth a plan to reduce GHG emissions from those sources.
-In January 2015, the Obama Administration announced a new goal to cut methane emissions from the oil and gas sector by 40% to 45% over the next decade.
-On August 27, 2015, EPA issued a proposal that would create NSPS for methane.
-The rules apply NSPS requirements to hydraulically fractured oil well completions, fugitive emissions from well sites and compressor stations, and pneumatic pumps.
-The proposed rule also would add methane standards for hydraulically fractured gas well completions and equipment leaks at natural gas processing plants.
-EPA plans to issue final methane standards in 2016.
+In January 2015, the Obama administration announced a new goal to cut methane emissions from the oil and gas sector by 40% to 45% over the next decade.

-President Obama has undertaken a series of executive actions designed to raise awareness and increase energy efficiency in the US.
-For example, the Office of Energy Efficiency and Renewable Energy (EERE) supports research into energy-saving technologies for deployment across the residential, manufacturing and building sectors.
-In addition, the US Department of Energy (DOE) runs the Federal Energy Management Program, which focuses on reducing energy consumption and increasing the proportion of renewable energy utilized at federal agencies.
+The US Department of Energy (DOE) runs the Federal Energy Management Program, which focuses on reducing energy consumption and increasing the proportion of renewable energy utilized at federal agencies.
 The DOE also runs a Better Buildings program, with a goal of increasing building energy efficiency by 20% over the next decade across the commercial, public, industrial, and residential sectors.
 This cooperative program focuses on outreach, knowledge transfer, and market-driven energy efficiency solutions.
-On August 30, 2012, President Obama signed an Executive Order on Accelerating Investment in Industrial Energy Efficiency, which focuses on increasing combined heat and power (CHP) systems, establishing a national goal of creating 40 gigawatts of new CHP capacity by 2020.
-Through these and other programs, the federal government creates incentives and provides support for energy efficiency and related technologies.
+Through these and other programs, the federal government continues to create limited incentives and provides some support for energy efficiency and related technologies.
+Certain of these programs are popular with various stakeholders and the US Congress, which may continue to fund them irrespective of what action is taken by the Trump administration.

 Regional Climate Change Programs

 The Regional Greenhouse Gas Initiative (RGGI) encompasses the eastern states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
 Collectively, RGGI states account for about 20% of the US gross domestic product.
 RGGI was the first market-based GHG reduction scheme in the US and operates a cap-and-trade program covering the power sector.
 RGGI lowered its GHG emissions cap beginning in 2014, to 91 million short tons, with annual follow-on decreases of 2.5% from 2015 to 2020.
+In August 2017, RGGI members approved measures to extend RGGI through 2030, with a further 30% reduction in GHG emissions during that time.
+By 2030, RGGI will reduce power plant emissions in member states to levels 65% lower than they were 2009 when RGGI began.
 Membership in RGGI is voluntary and subject to change.
-New Jersey withdrew from RGGI in 2011, while Pennsylvania’s current governor supports joining RGGI.
-As states seek mechanisms for complying with the CPP, additional states may consider joining RGGI.
+New Jersey withdrew from RGGI in 2011, while Pennsylvania’s current governor supports joining RGGI; similarly, Virginia’s Governor recently took executive action intended to create a pathway for Virginia to join RGGI in the future.
 RGGI and related issues are discussed further in "GHG Emission Allowances."

 State Climate Change Programs